Ilya-Nesterenok/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 $$

 where:
-- $ m $ is the mass of the object,
+- $m$ is the mass of the object,
-- $ v $ is the velocity of the object.
+- $v$ is the velocity of the object.

-The gravitational potential energy at a distance $ r $ from the center of a celestial body of mass $ M $ is:
+The gravitational potential energy at a distance $r$ from the center of a celestial body of mass $M$ is:

 $$
 PE = - \frac{G M m}{r}
 $$

-where $ G $ is the gravitational constant.
+where $G$ is the gravitational constant.

 To escape, the total energy (kinetic + potential) must be zero or positive: